firecat53/networkmanager-dmenu/README.rst

 2. NetworkManager
 3. Dmenu.
 Basic support is included for Rofi_, but most Rofi configuration/theming should be done via Xresources.
 4. Python gobject (PyGObject, python-gobject, etc.)
+5. (Debian/Ubuntu based distros) libnm-util-dev
-5. (optional) The network-manager-applet package (in order to launch the GUI connection editor, if desired.
+6. (optional) The network-manager-applet package (in order to launch the GUI connection editor, if desired.
 The nm-applet does _not_ need to be started.)
-6. (optional) Pinentry.
+7. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.

 Installation
 ------------